sanyukth-napier/Portfolio-SET09102/week9_project.md

         }
     }

+    /// <summary>
+    /// Represents the status of a place.
+    /// </summary>
     public class PlaceStatus
     {
+        /// <summary>
+        /// Gets or sets the name of the place.
+        /// </summary>
         public string PlaceName { get; set; }

+        /// <summary>
+        /// Gets or sets the status of the place.
+        /// </summary>
         public string Status { get; set; }
     }
 }